A Brief History

 Trajan became ill in 117 and his health declined over the months until he died of edema and/or a stroke in August of 117.
 Hadrian succeeded Trajan, perhaps with the help of Trajan’s wife.
 In the 2000 years since Trajan’s death, his reputation and legacy remain intact, a rare feat of history indeed.
 As stated above, he joins Nerva, Hadrian, Anoninius Pius, and Marcus Aurelius as the second of the Five Good Emperors, a phrase invented by Niccolo Machiavelli in 1503 (yes, that Machiavelli!).
 The reign of these five emperors is considered by historians to responsible and wise, although authoritarian.

-Do you have a favorite Roman emperor?
-If so, tell us which one and why you think he is the best.
+Question for students (and subscribers): Do you have a favorite Roman emperor?
+If so, tell us which one and why you think he is the best in the comments section below this article.

 Your readership is much appreciated!